 - verifying and validating your compliance history;

-- facilitating your communications with others via our Website; and
+- facilitating your communications with others via our Websites; and

 - obtaining payment for our services;